Guatemala Tours for Seniors

 Comfortable transport connects Guatemala City, Tikal, and Antigua seamlessly.
 Relaxed walking tours of colonial streets, peaceful boat rides on Lake Atitlán, and welcoming cooking workshops at La Fonda Restaurant.
 Includes airport transfers and bilingual guides for stress-free travel.

-Duration 8 days Destinations Guatemala City, Petén, Tikal, Iximche, Lake Atitlán, San Juan La Laguna, San Pedro La Laguna, Chichicastenango, Antigua Age Range 2 to 99 year olds Physical Rating Easy Room Type Singles, Shared Operator Receptivo Aborigen Tours From $4,458
+Duration 8 days Destinations Guatemala City, Petén, Tikal, Iximche, Lake Atitlán, San Juan La Laguna, San Pedro La Laguna, Chichicastenango, Antigua Age Range All Ages Welcome Physical Rating Easy Room Type Singles, Shared Operator Receptivo Aborigen Tours From

 What people love about Guatemala Tours for Seniors